htm2109/demo/README.md

     - Implements an ARIMA model for business application forecasting, conducting cross-validation and providing year-by-year predictions.
     - Utilizes statistical metrics like RMSE and MAE for model evaluation, and includes functions for data exploration and visualization.

+# Independent Projects

+### ARIMA Model Forecasting New Business Applications
+- **Directory:** `demo/independent`
+  - **Script:** `file_mover.py`
+    - Demonstrates tools that can be used to work with large data and files
+    - Uses the faker library to generate a large dataset, msgpack library to serialize and deserialize data, and shutil to move the saved .msgpack files between locations.